M.A. in Government – American Government

 ALIGN YOURSELF WITH EXCELLENCE

-Regent has been ranked among Top National Universities by the U.S. News & World Report for three years (2019, 2020 and 2022).
-We have also been recognized as a Military Friendly Top 10 School by Military Friendly®, 2022-23, and among the Top 10 Best for Vets Colleges: Online & Nontraditional by Military Times, 2020.
+Regent has been ranked among Top National Universities by the U.S. News & World Report for four years (2019, 2020, 2022 and 2023).
+We have also been recognized as a Military Friendly Top 5 School by Military Friendly®, 2023-24, and among the Top 10 Best for Vets Colleges: Online & Nontraditional by Military Times, 2020.
 Experience the Regent difference through the Master of Arts in Government – American Government program.

 Presented from a Christian perspective, this degree is supported by our respected faculty in Virginia Beach.

-On completing the M.A. in Government – American Government degree, you will be able to:
+On completing the M.A. in Government – American Government degree, you can:

 Career Opportunities